 10. Grihapravesham –

 As soon as the bride and the groom reach the groom’s house, the groom’s mother will welcome the couple by conducting a small aarti and bless both of them.
 She then grants permission to the bride to enter her new home and be one of the members of the family from now.
 The bride is officially now a part of the groom’s family.

 The Bottom Line

 So, here are some interesting and popular Tamil wedding traditions.
 Each of them holds a very important significance, and they have to be conducted for a prosperous & blissful wedding.
-If you are planning on a Tamil wedding yourself and are looking for an appropriate partner, then find your true match on our Tamil Matrimony app.
+If you are planning on a Tamil wedding yourself and are looking for an appropriate partner, then find your true match on any Tamil Matrimony app and create your profile today.
 It will help you fulfill your dream of a Tamil Wedding!